 Elevated C-reactive protein levels may indicate an inflammatory response in the body.
 This elevation is associated with a higher risk for CAD.

-If your doctor suspects that you are at risk of developing CAD, you may have an EKG.
+If your doctor suspects that you are at risk of developing CAD, you may have an ECG.
 This test records the electrical activity of your heart through electrodes attached to the skin.
-An EKG may be able to show changes in your heart's rhythm or damage to heart muscle.
-However, a normal EKG does not mean you are free of CAD, since most early changes are not seen on this test.
+An ECG may be able to show changes in your heart's rhythm or damage to heart muscle.
+However, a normal ECG does not mean you are free of CAD, since most early changes are not seen on this test.

 Your doctor may order chest x-rays to check your heart's size your lungs for signs of congestion.